Cid-SK/Weather_predictions/README.md

 ## Features

-- **Home Page**: Displays an introduction to the application and its purpose.
+- **Home Page:** Displays an introduction to the application and its purpose.
 - **Prediction Tab**: Allows users to input weather-related parameters and get a prediction.
 - **Visualization Tab**: Provides various visualizations including:
 - **Dataset Overview**: Displays the dataset and its summary.